KevinMeyer7/ZKB/README.md

 - **Confirmation Screen**: Upon successful registration, the user is taken to this screen, which displays a static "Thank you for registering" message, along with the user's entered information.

-## License

-This project is open-source under the MIT license.
-See the LICENSE file for more information.